skillrecordings/products/README.md

 ## Adding a Project to Vercel

 The build command needs to be scoped to the specific project so we aren't building all of the repos for every single run.
-The `-w` flag runs ppm in the root of the project so all projects are built.
+The `-w` flag runs pnpm in the root of the project so all projects are built.

 `build`: